richardlam4391/IBM_Data_Science_Professional_Certificate/Machine Learning with Python/README.md

 ## 📂 Project Structure

 ### Deliverables

+- weatherAUS_2.csv - Source and processed datasets
-- `FinalProject_AUSWeather.ipynb` -  Jupyter Notebook documentation
+- 'FinalProject_AUSWeather.ipynb - Core Jupyter Notebook project files

 ---

 ## 📊 Data Sources

 - The models in this module were trained and evaluated using benchmark datasets provided by IBM, including:
   - **Loan Application Data** - Historical loan records used to predict whether a customer will pay off or default on a loan.
   - **Telecommunications Customer Churn** - Customer demographics and usage metrics used for predicting churn behaviors.